-Your net worth is the difference between your assets and your liabilities.
-For example, if you have a house and car with a value of $100,000, and you have a mortgage and car loan for $75,000, your net worth is $25,000.
-Net worth for an individual is similar to owner's equity for a business.
+Your net worth is the difference between your assets and your liabilities, so your financial statement will allow lenders to determine your net worth.
+For example, if you have a house and a car with a value of $100,000, and you have a mortgage and car loan for $75,000, your net worth is $25,000.

 If you are presenting a business plan or business loan request to a lender, they will probably ask for a personal financial statement.
-In many cases, you may be asked to provide a personal guarantee for part of the loan, or you may have to pledge some of your personal assets to guarantee the loan.
-Sometimes this is called a collateral loan.
+You may be asked to provide a personal guarantee for part of the loan, or you may have to pledge some of your personal assets to guarantee the loan (this is called a "collateral loan").

-The personal financial statement will be required so the lender can see if you have enough assets and what kinds of assets you have.
+If you have to pledge some of your assets, the personal financial statement will be required so the lender can see if you have enough assets to cover the loan.
+The personal financial statement will also detail the kinds of assets you have.
 For example, if you are pledging investments (like an IRA or 401k), the bank will need to know the amount of the investment and where it is kept.